SerenTera/monster-marker/README.md

 This only warns you when the object is loaded onto your visible vicinity (ie. you can see it around you).
 A mob marker (vergos head) is spawned on mob(bluebox) and despawned when mob is dead/out of range.

 Warning is done via client sided system notices (displays a message in the middle of your screen) as default, but system messages (chat messages) can be turned on.
+To turn on chat message notification, set 'messager=true' under defaults in index.js or false to disable chat message notifications.

-Module, system notices and Mobmarkers are enabled by default.
-System messages is disabled by default.
+Module, system notices,System messages and Mobmarkers are enabled by default.
 Defaults can be changed on index.js.
-To turn on chat message notification, set 'messager=true' under defaults in index.js

 ## Commands:
 Use the commands in /proxy chat.
 If you want to use it outside of /proxy chat, make sure you prefix the commands with '!'.